Niraj-KC/ResumeBuilder/README.md

-this repo has separate branches for frontend and backend
+This repo has separate branches for frontend and backend
 <br>niraj-v2: final backend branch
 <br>niraj-f-v1: final frontend branch